FoRTu/Weather-Station-ESP8266/README.md

 # Weather-Station-ESP8266
-Collects weather data and save it on a InfluxDB database.
+Collect meteorological data and save it in an InfluxDB database.